eebette/bank_scrapers/README.md

 ### About

-This is a Selenium driver that logs in using provided credentials, navigates MFA, navigates to the detail account info from the landing page for Fidelity NetBenefits.
+This is a Playwright driver that logs in using provided credentials, navigates MFA, navigates to the detail account info from the landing page for Fidelity NetBenefits.

 Instead of scraping the user's account info from the page, this driver will navigate to the user's positions summary and download the accounts info provided by Fidelity using a folder of the user's choice

-> ✔️ Driver supports handling of #FA
+> ✔️ Driver supports handling of MFA

 ### Example Usage